-Under the rules of CRD IV, intangible assets and deferred tax assets that rely on future profitability and that arise from temporary differences are deducted from capital, along with the Society's investments in subsidiary undertakings.
+Under the rules of CRD IV, intangible assets and the Society's investments in subsidiary undertakings are deducted from CET 1 capital.
+At 31 December 2017, deferred tax assets that rely on future profitability and that arise from temporary differences are risk weighted and no longer deducted from capital.